Langflow core

 Software Engineer · IBM · Langflow

 I'm Eric.
-I work on developer experience and enterprise agent tooling at IBM — including Astra DB and Langflow — and joined via the DataStax acquisition.
+I work on developer experience and enterprise agent tooling at IBM — including Langflow, Astra DB, and AI Workbench — and joined via the DataStax acquisition.
 Before that: DataStax, Daisi, Chief Data Scientist at Omni Analytics, and a PhD at Iowa State in Statistics & Computer Science — where I helped match bullets to the guns that fired them.

 Selected work

-Open-source tools, research code, and products I've built or helped build over the last decade.
+Open-source tools, research code, and product systems I have built or helped build over the last decade.

 2024 — Present · Core maintainer